Heyy-Soumya/e-commerce/README.md

 Having problem with the Payment gateway

-I dont have any Razorpay account and the Stripe is not available in india so , i have aboided the Payment gateway feature.
+I dont have any Razorpay account and the Stripe is not available in india.
+So , I did avoid the Payment gateway feature.